 The Heart That Lies

 In Regency England no one is quite what they appear to be and lies are put on when one dresses each morning.
 In the summer of 1811 the Earl of Meldon is trying to unmask the murderer of his fellow spy, without success.
 He is distracted from this task by the arrival of a young woman in his house.
 The last thing Meldon wants is another distraction from fighting the French, let alone a distraction clever enough to work out what he’s doing.
 When a French agent proposes marriage to his guest, Meldon has to take action.

 The Heart That Hides

 In the spring of 1812 Regency spy Edmund Finch returns to London after a failed mission on the Continent.
-Physical and mental exhaustion keep him away for society for some time, but when he returns to it he is introduced to a beautiful woman who steals his heart.
+Physical and mental exhaustion keep him away from society for some time, but when he returns to it he is introduced to a beautiful woman who steals his heart.
 Is she, however, a fit woman to be the mother of his young son?
 And what of Sophia, a young woman whose intelligence delights him, but who has attracted the attention of his closest friend’s nephew.
 Finch’s friends fear that he is not in a condition to make the right choice.
 Finch can only follow his heart, when he understands it.